mhanberg/blog/_posts/2018-07-20-exploring-state-management-in-react-container-components.md

 >At what level of complexity will my React application require Redux?

 React developers have been asking this question for a long time, and answers still vary wildly.
-The truth is there is quite a bit you can do before needing to pull in Redux, and even then, _**Redux**_ isn't your only option!
+The truth is there is quite a bit we can do before needing to pull in Redux, and even then, _**Redux**_ isn't our only option!

-Even the creator of Redux, [Dan Abramov](https://twitter.com/dan_abramov?lang=en) thinks that you might not need Redux (although, I think the spirit this statement applies to all 3rd-party libraries meant to help reduce complexity of state).
+Even the creator of Redux, [Dan Abramov](https://twitter.com/dan_abramov?lang=en) thinks that we might not need Redux (although, I think the spirit this statement applies to all 3rd-party libraries meant to help reduce complexity of state).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You Might Not Need Redux <a href="https://t.co/3zBPrbhFeL">https://t.co/3zBPrbhFeL</a></p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/777983404914671616?ref_src=twsrc%5Etfw">September 19, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>